Hypfer/Valetudo/CONTRIBUTING.md

 ideas, behaviour and whatnot.<br/>
 Basically everything the individual _can_ and _does_ control.

-Yes, I'm aware that controlling those things can sometimes be more challenging depending on background, but we're talking about a cloud replacement for vacuum robots (read: luxury goods) maintained as a hobby project by some random guy on the internet and not access to healthcare, public services, legal protection or anything vital like that provided by a nation-state or billion-dollar company.
+It is true that controlling those things can sometimes be more challenging depending on background, but we're talking about a cloud replacement for vacuum robots (read: luxury goods) maintained as a hobby project by some random guy on the internet.

 Expectations need to be reasonable.